-Even though women's economic participation rates are high in Ghana, men make up the bulk of the private formal sector representing nearly 70%.
-In private sector enterprises, female employees only dominate in the beauty, entertainment, food processing and textiles sectors, while the rest of the sectors (e.g. manufacturing, transportation, construction) are dominated by males except in the health sector where the proportion is the same for both sexes.
+Even though women's economic participation rates are high in Ghana, men make up the bulk of the private formal sector representing nearly 70% 101.
+In private sector enterprises, female employees only dominate in the beauty, entertainment, food processing and textiles sectors, while the rest of the sectors (e.g. manufacturing, transportation, construction) are dominated by males except in the health sector where the proportion is the same for both sexes102.

-&lt;sup>100 Ghana Statistical Service (2012), "2010 Population and Housing Census", p.80
+$^{^{100}\,}$ Ghana Statistical Service (2012), "2010 Population and Housing Census", p.80

 It seems that the gap between men and women in occupations has decreased and there are no significant disparities in the position of managers (2.5% for men and 2.4% for women), though there are some gaps in professionals (6.7% for men and 4.1% for women) and technicians/ associate professionals (2.9% and 0.9%).
 Yet, there was evidence of informal and formal discriminatory practices against women such as the lack of openness in assignment of tasks and nominations for further training and promotions.
-Overall, in many organizations women remain in supportive positions such as typists, secretaries, receptionists and caterers, which are not central to the main operations of these institutions.
+Overall, in many organizations women remain in supportive positions such as typists, secretaries, receptionists and caterers, which are not central to the main operations of these institutions 103.

-In urban areas, 47.2% (33.8% for males and 60.3% for females) are own account (self-employed) workers in services (urban food traders and processors, chemical sellers, hair dressing, sewing, domestic workers, repair works, garages, etc), construction (masons, carpenters, plumbers, etc), manufacturing (food processing, textile and garments, wood processing, metal works, etc).
+In urban areas, 47.2% (33.8% for males and 60.3% for females) are own account (self-employed) workers104 in services (urban food traders and processors, chemical sellers, hair dressing, sewing, domestic workers, repair works, garages, etc), construction (masons, carpenters, plumbers, etc), manufacturing (food processing, textile and garments, wood processing, metal works, etc).
 The informal sector has more women because they can start up their own businesses even with a low level of education and small amount of capital.

 A study found that women-owned businesses, both in the formal and informal sectors, are not receiving sufficient financial and institutional support to expand their businesses.
 Key challenges to business growth identified by female business owners include tax burdens, economic and regulatory uncertainty, macroeconomic instability, access to finance, access to new markets, access to property and land and so on.
-They also identified what is needed to improve their businesses as follows: networking with other businesswomen, management and leadership training, financial training, information on accessing markets, information on use of technology and so on.
+They also identified what is needed to improve their businesses as follows: networking with other businesswomen, management and leadership training, financial training, information on accessing markets, information on use of technology and so on 105.
 In this respect, the National Board for Small Scale Industries (NBSSI) could play a significant role.
 The NBSSI has 10 regional offices and 110 business advisory centers at the district level, so that advisory and counseling services on small-scale businesses can be provided at the district level too.
 The NBSSI also provides training programs, marketing support, and assistance for formalization of informal businesses.
-Currently, the NBSSI does not operate any credit programs; however, it provides assistance to link their clients to financial institutions.
+Currently, the NBSSI does not operate any credit programs; however, it provides assistance to link their clients to financial institutions 106.
 NGOs like EMPRETEC also provide training for microenterprises and small businesses.

-&lt;sup>102 World Bank (2009), "Private Sector Demand for Youth Labour in Ghana and Senegal", pp.29-31
+World Bank (2009), "Private Sector Demand for Youth Labour in Ghana and Senegal", pp.29-31 p.36 International Finance Corporation and MOWAC (2007), "Gender and Economic Growth Assessment for Ghana 2007"

-&lt;sup>103 UNDP Ghana (2007), "Ghana Human Development Report 2007", p.116
+UNDP Ghana (2007), "Ghana Human Development Report 2007", p.116

-&lt;sup>104 Ghana Statistical Service (2008), "Ghana Living Standards Survey Report of the Fifth Round (GLSS 5)", p.36 International Finance Corporation and MOWAC (2007), "Gender and Economic Growth Assessment for
+Ghana Statistical Service (2008), "Ghana Living Standards Survey Report of the Fifth Round (GLSS5)",